Stobart Air

-Established as Aer Arann in 1970, a major refinancing in 2014 was associated with a name change to Stobart Air.
-Aer Arann (styled as Aer Arann Regional) was a regional airline based in Dublin, Ireland.
-The airline operated scheduled services on behalf of Aer Lingus Regional.
-The airline had three bases in Cork, Dublin and Shannon which operated under the Aer Lingus Regional brand.
-On 19 March 2014, Aer Arann announced that it would be changing its corporate name to Stobart Air by the end of 2014.
+The airline originated as Aer Arann, providing services from Galway to the Aran Islands in 1970, and the 1990s grew into a regional airline, with Aer Arann Regional based in Dublin.
+A major refinancing in 2014 was associated with a name change to Stobart Air.

+Stobart Air was closed and began liquidation in June 2021.

 History

 Aer Arann

 Aer Arann was established in 1970 by James Coen and Ralph Langan to provide an island-hopping air service between Galway and the Aran Islands off the west coast of Ireland.
 Operations, using a single Britten-Norman Islander, began in August 1970.
-This service has since been moved to the less distant Connemara Airport and operates as "Aer Arann Islands".
-As of 2015 it still used Islander aircraft.
+This service has since been moved to the less distant Connemara Airport and operates as Aer Arann Islands.
+As of 2023, it still uses Islander aircraft.

 The turning point for the airline was in 1994 when Pádraig Ó Céidigh and Eugene O'Kelly purchased the airline. Ó Céidigh and O'Kelly began to expand the airline's routes and fleet, launching scheduled services in 1998.
-Also in 1998, the Irish government awarded the airline the Public service obligation (PSO) route between Donegal Airport and Dublin Airport followed by the PSO route between Sligo Airport and Dublin.
+Also in 1998, the Irish government awarded the airline the Public service obligation (PSO) route between Donegal Airport and Dublin Airport, followed by the PSO route between Sligo Airport and Dublin.

 In 2002, service to the United Kingdom and Jersey was introduced, followed by service to Lorient and Nantes in Brittany in 2004.

 In 2007, Aer Arann had a turnover of €100 million and passenger numbers in excess of 1.15 million.

-In 2008, in recognition of the company's marketing achievements, the Head of Sales and Marketing, Colin Lewis was awarded the All Ireland Marketing Leader of the Year Award by the Marketing Institute of Ireland.
+In 2008, in recognition of the company's marketing achievements, the Head of Sales and Marketing, Colin Lewis, was awarded the All Ireland Marketing Leader of the Year Award by the Marketing Institute of Ireland.

 In 2008, Aer Arann entered into a franchise agreement with Nex Aviation and introduced service to Amsterdam, Bordeaux, Málaga and Faro, using British Aerospace 146 aircraft during the summer months.
 The Amsterdam service, which was operated by an ATR 72-500, ended on 14 January 2009.

 In October 2008, the airline announced that it would be implementing a cost-saving programme, due to the downturn in passenger traffic, which would involve some focus on charter flights and leasing of aircraft and their crews to other airlines.
-The airline stated that up to 100 redundancies would be needed, but this was later revised to 70 which would represent a 20% reduction of staff.
+The airline stated that up to 100 redundancies would be needed, but this was later revised to 70, which would represent a 20% reduction of staff.
 The airline's key routes were to remain unchanged.